thom4parisot/crx/README.md

 ### crx.generateUpdateXML()

 Returns a Buffer containing the update.xml file used for autoupdate, as specified for `update_url` in the manifest.
-In this case, the instance must have a property called `updateUrl`.
+In this case, the instance must have a property called `codebase`.

 ### crx.destroy()